 Stuart is a civil practitioner who prides himself on his approachable, clear and decisive approach in court, in conference and on paper.

-Stuart has enjoyed a significant paperwork practice alongside his advocacy at trials on the fast-track and multitrack, on appeal, at inquests, and at multiday professional discipline and employment hearings.
+Stuart enjoys a significant paperwork practice alongside his advocacy at trials on the fast-track and multitrack, on appeal, at inquests, and at multiday professional discipline and employment hearings.

 Stuart has extensive experience of acting in personal injury claims for claimants and defendants.